stefanofa/awesome/README.md

 *   [reown-com/appkit](https://github.com/reown-com/appkit) - The full stack toolkit to build onchain app UX

 *   [0xEssential/opensea-discord-bot](https://github.com/0xEssential/opensea-discord-bot) - A TS script to hit the OpenSea API for collection sales and send messages to Discord

-*   [sushiswap/sushiswap-interface](https://github.com/sushiswap/sushiswap-interface) - 🍣 An open source interface for the SushiSwap Protocol

 ## Go